-Working on the spirit is also unique to Classical Five-Element Acupuncture.
+Working on the spirit is also unique to Classical Five-Element acupuncture.
 A strong spirit is that spark inside that makes you feel alive, motivated, and gives you an excitement for life.
-That spark can diminish through difficult life circumstances that may leave you feeling unsociable, emotional, or stressed.
-Raising your spirit with Classical Five-Element Acupuncture will uplift you, bring clarity, and motivation.
+That spark can diminish through difficult life circumstances that may leave you feeling withdrawn, emotional, or stressed.
+Raising your spirit with Classical Five-Element acupuncture will uplift you, bring clarity, and motivation.
 These can be helpful in getting well, especially when dealing with chronic conditions, or challenging life circumstances.

 Some people have symptoms of the mind which include obsessive thinking, being forgetful, indecisive, poor concentration, disorganised, muddled, vague, or inarticulate.

 Strengthening your primary element is like pumping up a flat tyre.
 Everything just works better.
 When your element is running optimally, homeostasis kicks in, and your body goes into self-healing mode.
 Balancing in this way will impact your mind, body, and spirit in a variety of ways.
 Normal functions such as sleep and digestion improve, and energy level will increase.
 Through this balancing process the condition you came to treatment with improves as well as your overall health and well-being.

 A treatment plan will be tailored to address the meridian pathways that are out of balance.
 Each successive treatment is aimed at bringing the body more into balance until the body has been strengthened enough to take over its normal function.